MetaMeute/anduin/README.md

 When running in development or test environment, signing in using any value as Nick and the password "secure!" should create a new session with the given user.

+### Submit your code ###

+Fork the project on github and start hacking.
+When you are done, submit a pull request.

+All feature branches in the main repository are likeliy to be rebased onto master from time to time.
+Make sure you know, what you are doing before merging those.
+You should expect breakage from time to time ;)